ConsumerDataStandardsAustralia/standards-maintenance/README.md

 You can also sign up to our [mailing list](https://consumerdatastandards.us18.list-manage.com/subscribe?u=fb3bcb1ec5662d9767ab3c414&id=a4414b3906) to stay up to date on DSB News.

+The Agenda, Minutes and Actions for Maintenance Iterations are available here: https://github.com/ConsumerDataStandardsAustralia/standards/wiki/Meetings#2020

 ## Current Iteration
 Maintenance Iteration 9